AtsukoCoffey/kaitenzushi/README.md

 ## 2. Scope Plane
 USER STORIES
 ### First time visitor
-*	As a user, I want to clearly understand what services are offered on this website.
+*	As a user, I want to clearly understand what is offered on this website.
 *	As a user, I want to be able to easily navigate through to find contents.
 *	As a user, I want the website to work on different devices and formats that I use.
-*	As a user, I want a simple sign-up process allowing me to select my preferred option.
+*	As a user, I want a simple sign-up process.
+* As a user, I want to know what the pictures and Japanese mean in English.
+*	As a user, I want to see my time limit for game clearly.
+*	As a user, I want to change sounds ON/OFF setting anytime even game started too.
+*	As a user, I want to know whether my typing is correct or not.
+*	As a user, I want to know if the word I could type completed or not.
-*	As a user, I want to .
+*	As a user, I want to see my results clearly.

 ### Frequent visitor
 *	As a user, I want to access the game screen without visiting through few pages.
 * As a user, I want to adjust the sound and game modes for any situations.
-* As a user, I want to see the scores that played last time or before.
+* As a user, I want to see my best score that played last time or before.

 ### The website owner stories
 *	As a site owner, I want to introduce some Japanese culture.
 *	As a site owner, I want to interact users to play games.
-*	As a site owner, I want to .
-*	As a site owner, I want to

 ## 3. Structure Plane

-* The website should have a Navigation menu that is consistent across all pages.
+* The website should have a clear logo or header .
 * The website should have a fixed footer to access anytime to see this site's SNS.
-* The website should give the user a way to contact through a form.
-*	The website should have hover interaction for links, abbreviation, and tooltips with additional information to enhance user experience.
+*	The website should have hover interaction for links, and tooltips with additional information to enhance user experience.
 * The landing page should show what this site is offering intuitively.
-*
-* Setting icon is commonly used on smaller screens, so using this convention suits users' expectations.
 *	The submit button should be clearly visible and interactive when the mouse hovers over it.

 ## 4. Skeleton Plane